pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“18.pcap-image-steghide.png”<small>

-Steghide info shows that there is something inside, lets assume we have cracked the password<br>
+Steghide info shows that there is something inside, lets assume<br>
-and entered it correctly.
+we have cracked the password and entered it correctly.<br>
 That provides the exact content that has been stolen.<br>

 ## LESSONS LEARNED